smaemble/factcheckr/README.md

 ```
 ## Data Visualization

-Use `ggplot3(text=text, graphType = "frequency", top = 50, embs = FALSE, lexicon="nrc", maxWords = 50, cutoffScore=100)` function to view and analyze 07 graph types namely.
-The `graphType` can be any of `c("frequency","sentiment", "emotion", "topterms", "movingaverage", "polarity", "wordcloud")`.
+Use `ggplot3(text=text, graphType = "frequency", top = 50, embs = FALSE, lexicon="nrc", maxWords = 50, cutoffScore=100)` function to view and analyze 07 graph types namely: `"frequency","sentiment", "emotion", "topterms", "movingaverage", "polarity", "wordcloud"`.
 The `lexicon` parameter can be `nrc`, `bing` and `loughran`.
 Words are classified based on the lexicon which contained known words.
 It is recommended to start with a lower cut off score or you may see an empty plot.
 Future releases will include suggestive cutoffScores.

 ## Viewing Sentiment Score
 the text argument should be the output of the `neatlyStart` function